A1-exe/win-keylogger-rs/README.md

 # win-keylogger-rs
 a primitive keylogger for windows... got bored and tried something

-This uses winapi and stuff
+This is my first project in rust, so it uses winapi and stuff.